Physical-Sun-Simulator/astrolab/README.md

 5. Execute `ros2 launch astrolab demo_launch.py`
 6. Open `127.0.0.1` in a webbrowser

-## How to utilize rqt for diagnostics
+## How to set up rqt for execution diagnostics
 1. Run `source install/setup.bash` in the workspace directory
 2. Execute `rqt` in the workspace directory
-3. Open the "Basic" profile in the Profile tab
+3. In the Perspectives tab click on important and select `Diagnostics - 1.perspective` in the rqt_perspectives folder.
-4. Fill in `/arm_angle_topic/data` for the left most component
+4. In the top-left most component (Console) click on Fit Columns.
-5. Set the maximum to 90 for the left most component
-6. Fill in `/arm_speed_service/data` for the next component
-7. Set the maximum to 100
-8. Set the minimum to 0
-9. Fill in `/table_angle_topic/data` for the next component
-10. Set the maximum to 360
-11. Fill in `/table_speed_service/data` for th next component
-12. Set the maximum to 100
-13. Set the minimum to 0
+5. In the component on its right (Rotational) fill in `/arm_angle_topic/data` in the Topic textfield, click on Subscribe and fill in 90 in the Max Value textfield.
+6. In the component on its right (Bar) fill in `/arm_speed_service/data` in the Topic textfield, click on Subscribe, fill in 100 in the Max Value textfield and fill in 0 in the Min Value textfield.
+7. In the component on its right (Rotational) fill in `/table_angle_topic/data` in the Topic textfield, click on Subscrbie and fill in 260 in the Max Value textfield.
+8. In the component on its right (Bar) fill in `/table_speed_service/data` in the Topic textfield, click on Subscribe, fill in 100 in the Max Value textfield and fill in 0 in the Min Value textfield.
+9. In the down-left most component (Service Caller) set the Service dropdown to `/arm_speed_service`.
+10. In the down-right most component (Service Caller (2)) set the Service dropdown to `/table_speed_service`.

+## How to set up rqt for connection diagnostics
+1. Run `source install/setup.bash` in the workspace directory
+2. Execute `rqt` in the workspace directory
+3. In the Perspectives tab click on important and select `Diagnostics - 1.perspective` in the rqt_perspectives folder.